 The Makings of a Good Commissioner

-Someone that oversees the league, handles complaints, makes proactive suggestions, and ensures the integrity and overall success of the league, a good commissioner is always accessible.
+A good commissioner is someone who is always accessible, oversees the league, handles complaints, makes proactive suggestions, and ensures the integrity and overall success of the league.
 This person becomes the glue that keeps the league together, year after year.
 Continuity can make or break a keeper league, and how much fun owners have is partly a reflection of the commissioner.